hoopes-j/HRTF/index.md

 The max patch should open in presentation mode and work as expected.

 Use the two sliders two alter the azimuth and elevation of the simulated sound source, or trigger the buttons to automatically cycle through these values.

+In case you can't get it working, here are two recordings of the output of the patch.

+Cycling through azimuth values, at elevation = X:

+Cycling through elevation values, at azimuth = 0: